leaf-ai/studio-go-runner/README.md

 You should have a similar or newer version.
 ## Install Kubectl CLI

+Detailed instructions for kubectl can be found at, https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl.

-Install the kubectl CLI can be done using any 1.9.x version.
+Install the kubectl CLI can be done using any 1.10.x version.

-<pre><code><b> curl -Lo kubectl https://storage.googleapis.com/kubernetes-release/release/v1.9.7/bin/linux/amd64/kubectl && chmod +x kubectl && sudo mv kubectl /usr/local/bin/</b>
-</code></pre>
+<pre><code><b> curl -LO https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/linux/amd64/kubectl
+</b></code></pre>

 Add kubectl autocompletion to your current shell: